 Put out some big pillows, get some blankets, and bring out some favorite snacks to enjoy some of these great movies:) You could check out this tabletop Movie Buff card game for fun as well!

+Let me know which holiday movies your teens like the best… For the holidays, we really watch a lot since there are so many days off from school!
 Here are some of our favorite holiday movie for teens for the upcoming holidays in no particular order… These are definitely for teens!
 Most are not rated G, so please check the ratings.

 Grab the holiday movie checklists here to keep track of the ones that you have seen and note which ones are favorites for next year!